SCDH/selene/README.md

 Currently, selector transformations forward and backward are only supported alongside XSLT transformations of preimage to image.
 Why?
 Because XSLT is a formidable technology based on a truly declarative programming paradigm.
-And Selene's selector transformation exploits the possibilities only a declarative language can provide.
+And *Selene*'s selector transformation exploits the possibilities only a declarative language can provide.
 Lern more about the preconditions to the XSLT in the [project's Wiki](wiki/XSLT).

-Yes, as you can see in the table, Selene is capable of rewriting pointers into plain text (inter-glyph character positions) to pointers into XML (XPath selectors refined by inter-glyph character positions) if the plain text was derived from XML with XSLT.
+Yes, as you can see in the table, *Selene* is capable of rewriting pointers into plain text (inter-glyph character positions) to pointers into XML (XPath selectors refined by inter-glyph character positions) if the plain text was derived from XML with XSLT.